-Just like last week’s lady who leads, I found out about this historical queen from a book, except this time it was a non-fiction treatment.
+Just like last week’s lady who leads, I (Dr. Donnelly) found out about this historical queen from a book, except this time it was a non-fiction treatment.
 Sarah’s Vowell’s Unfamiliar Fishes tells the story of how Hawaii came to be part of the United States and there were a lot of times throughout the book that I said out loud “why was this not covered in history class?!”
 I mean, I learned about the Mayflower for like seven years in a row, could we not have given an hour to this?

 Vowell is one of my favorite popular historians – her irreverent sense of humor and quest to make sure we connect with the humanity of history has endeared me to her since her frequent guest appearances on the Jon Stewart era of The Daily Show.
 I picked up Unfamiliar Fishes, therefore, without even really knowing what it was about.
 The book focuses a lot on missionaries and capitalism, but Queen Liliuokalaniis certainly the star.

 Born in 1838 as Lydia Kamakaeha, she ascended the throne in 1891 as the first woman ruler of the Kingdom of Hawaii.
 Her rule would only last two years, however, as on January 17, 1893, the monarchy was overthrown by a group of businessmen and sugar planters backed by the American government.
 Queen Liliuokaliani was forced to abdicate, and the Kingdom dissolved in 1895, annexed to the United States before eventual statehood.

 She wrote what would become their national anthem, traveled the world as a member of the royal family, and met both Queen Victoria and President Cleveland.
 She was married to a bummer of a man who routinely cheated on her (or so the rumors went), and adopted three children after being unable to bear her own.
 Mostly though, she is known for being the loudest opponent of a move by the business/plantation owners to usurp the authority of the throne.